Jason Starkey

-Jason Starkey (born July 15, 1977) is an American former professional football center.
+Jason Starkey (born July 15, 1977) is an American former professional football player who was a center in the National Football League (NFL).
 He was signed by the Arizona Cardinals as an undrafted free agent in 2000 and played his entire career with the Cardinals.
-He played college football at Marshall.
+He played college football for the Marshall Thundering Herd.

-After his retirement from the NFL, Starkey was the head football coach at Lopez High School in Brownsville, Texas until his resignation in 2018.
+After his retirement from the NFL, Starkey was the head football coach at Lopez High School in Brownsville, Texas, until his resignation in 2018.